Artist review | Molly Gosewich for Blink Berlin © 2024

 Maybe this is a reason why Misceo used lights at his hands.
 The hands don’t need daylight to see.
 The hands are light itself and for themselves.
 And the burst of the body might be then the freed emotions and motions, the liberated intensities that sleeps in our body until the daytime ends and starts to spread out when our body starts to dance.

-The body becomes a particle drift of infinitive affects, motions, and emotions
+body becomes a particle drift of infinitive affects, motions, and

 The “Late night Tale” is therefore always the tale of the body, a tale that is spoken when the day is gone, when night and its darkness arise and when our eyes become tired, and our hands wake up.
 Or maybe the “Late night Tale” cannot be shown but just be danced?
 Not been spoken but just felt?